ycjungSubhuman/hskmlp/README.md

 * `stack exec -- Mnist \<learningRate\> \<epochs\>` will run a demo program that runs training/validation/test for MNIST dataset

-Empirically 0.03, 20 gives the best results.
-(This takes about 6 hours on Intel i7-2600)
+Empirically 0.03, 6 gives the best results.
+(This takes about 2 hours on Intel i7-2600)

+Note that this implementation requires a lot of memory(about 7GB in my computer)

 ## Dataset